 A. Westmere Keep: a recent construction during the war with the Yellow Moon tribe, Westmere is a fortress built near the mouth of a pass into the Troll Warrens.
 Approximately 250 veterans from the recent war and other support personnel are stationed here in defense of possible future attacks.
 Quite a few of these are Dwarven troops from Wenlock.

 B. The Northern Reach: a remote outpost at the edge of Scardova, this outpost keeps watch for intruders, particularly the tribes crossing the northern wastes.
-Only about a dozen Shields are stationed here at any given time.
+Only about a dozen Guardians are stationed here at any given time.

 - Pembrook: this small town fell to the goblin tribe during the recent war.
 There were no known survivors.